jnwatson/py-lmdb/docs/index.rst

 <http://www.pypy.org/>`_, and a custom module for CPython.
 Python 3.x is not
 supported yet.

-As no packages are available, the MDB library is currently bundled inline with the wrapper and built statically.
+As no packages are available, the MDB library is bundled inline with the wrapper and built statically.

 Introduction